StevenMcGown/smcgown/content/blog/kubernetes/8-7-cluster-networking.md

 type: "blog"
 ---

-### Lecture: Networking Configurations in a Kubernetes Cluster

-In this lecture, we will cover the networking configurations required on the master and worker nodes in a Kubernetes cluster.
 The Kubernetes cluster consists of master and worker nodes, each requiring specific network setups.

 ### Network Requirements for Nodes
 1. **Network Interfaces**: